 Consumer Information

-- Statistical information and ºÚÁÏÕýÄÜÁ¿'s profile are available on the web site.
-This is a comprehensive site maintained by the U.S. Department of Education
+- ºÚÁÏÕýÄÜÁ¿'s statistical profile is available through the , a comprehensive resource maintained by the U.S. Department of Education.
+This site

-which provides information about ºÚÁÏÕýÄÜÁ¿C and other colleges such as:
+provides detailed information about ºÚÁÏÕýÄÜÁ¿C and other colleges nationwide, including:

 -